CMSKStarMuMu/TMVA-reweighting-test/README.md

 Be aware that TMVA Multithread is active and the requested #treads is 40!

-example: ./tmva-test-allYears 2016 bdt  ; if you want to train a new bdt & plots
+example: ./tmva-test-allYears 2016 bdt  ; if you want to train a new bdt and plots

          ./tmva-test-allYears 2016	; if you want just produce the  plots